Skip to main content

 Duare Castle, locally known as Utvrda Duare, lies above the village of Zadvarje, in the county of Split-Dalmatia in Croatia.

-In the 15th century, Zadvarje, first mentioned in 1408, was situated in the medieval county of Radobilja.
-After the fall of the Bosnian kingdom in 1463 to the Ottoman Empire, Radobilja placed itself under Venetian protection.
-For the Venetians, Radobilja then became an important outpost of their possessions along the coast.
-They then probably started the construction of the castle, which was first mentioned in 1482.
+In the 15th century, Zadvarje, first mentioned in 1408, was located in the medieval county of Radobilja.
+After the fall of the Bosnian kingdom to the Ottoman Empire in 1463, Radobilja fell under Venetian protection.
+For the Venetians, Radobilja then became an important outpost of their holdings along the coast.
+They probably began construction of the castle, which was first mentioned in 1482.

-In 1502, the Second Ottoman-Venetian War ended with a peace treaty and ownership of Duare Castle was transferred to the Ottomans as a result.
-In the 2nd half of the 16th century, the Turks then strengthened the castle.
-They also built 2 towers on the mountains east of the fort; the Avala and Poletnica towers, and 2 smaller towers west of the castle.
+In 1502, the Second Ottoman-Venetian War ended with a peace treaty, and ownership of Duare Castle was transferred to the Ottomans.
+In the second half of the 16th century, the Turks reinforced the castle.
+They also built two towers on the mountains east of the fortress, the Avala and Poletnica towers, and two smaller towers west of the castle.

-War again broke out between the 2 powers during the 17th century, and the castle violently changed hands several times.
-During one of the attacks, the cache of gunpowder and weapons exploded and demolished most of the north wall of the castle.
-In 1684 the Ottomans were driven out of the castle for the last time.
-They tried to retake it the next year but without success.
+War broke out again between the two powers during the 17th century, and the castle changed hands several times through the conflict.
+During one attack, the cache of gunpowder and weapons exploded, destroying most of the north wall.
+In 1684, the Ottomans were driven out of the castle for the last time.
+They attempted to retake it the following year but failed.

-As the Ottoman Empire retreated further and further, Duare Castle started to lose its military importance in the first part of the 18th century.
-It still kept its military garrison until the beginning of the 19t century, however, before being abandoned.
+As the Ottoman Empire retreated further, Duare Castle lost its military importance in the early 18th century.
+However, it maintained a military garrison until the beginning of the 19th century before being abandoned.

-The castle is situated on a ridge and has a triangular plan.
+The castle sits on a ridge and features a triangular layout.

 Duare Castle is freely accessible.
 A nice castle ruin.
-To get there, you can walk a short distance from the nearest road.
-I could see no sign of the Ottoman towers that were mentioned.
+You can walk a short distance from the nearest road to get there.
+I saw no sign of the Ottoman towers that were mentioned.

 Gallery